-Application Note: When using BIS-BAC eTravel 2.1 cannot avert this threat in the context of the security policy defined in this PP, see also §1.4.5 above.
+Application Note: When using BIS-BAC the TOE cannot avert this threat in the context of the security policy defined in this ST, see also §2.1.5 above.

 Application Note: Since the Standard Inspection Procedure does not support any unique-secret-based authentication of the travel document's chip (no Chip Authentication or Active Authentication), a threat like T.Counterfeit (counterfeiting travel document)10 cannot be averted by the current TOE.